FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

-# Purpose of the repository
+# Philosophy
 This repository is intended to give a first insight into the functionality of the Elastic Stack as well as Grafana Loki with the three different log collectors Promtail, Logstash and Fluentd.
-Kibana and Grafana are used as visualization tools.
+Kibana and Grafana will be used as visualization tools.
 The log aggregators will be rolled out using Docker Compose.

+The goal is to provide the easiest possible entry point for anyone who feels like experimenting with these technologies.
+The default configuration is intentionally kept minimal.
+It relies on no external dependencies and uses as little custom automation as necessary to make things work.

+There is an emphasis on good documentation, so this repository serves as a template and can be modified by anyone.

 ![Grafana](https://img.shields.io/badge/grafana-ea6428.svg?style=for-the-badge&logo=grafana&logoColor=white)
 ![elasticsearch](https://img.shields.io/badge/Elastic_Search-005571?style=for-the-badge&logo=elasticsearch&logoColor=white)